db0326/dhanielbolosan.github.io/essays/final-project-idea.md

 ## Overview

 The Problem: College textbooks are expensive and many students frequently find themselves purchasing books that they will only need for one semester.
-These textbooks often become forgetten and remain unused, but they could be reused by other students who are seeking an affordable way to obtain college resources.
+These textbooks often become forgotten and remain unused, but they could be reused by other students who are seeking an affordable way to obtain college resources.

 The Solution: Create an application that provides a platform for students to list, buy, sell, or exchange textbooks.